binocarlos/digger-container/README.md

 ### descendents
 return a container containing a flat model array of every model and it's descendents

-### skeleton
-return an array of the _digger properties for each model

 ### property getter/setters
 the following methods allow you to get/set the data for the models: